-Black liquor evaporation is accomplished in both rising film (LTV) and falling film (FF) multiple-effect evaporators.
-Black liquor is first heated to its boiling temperature, and then water is evaporated from it.
+Black liquor evaporation is accomplished in both rising film (LTV) and falling film (FF) multiple-effect evaporators whereby sensible heat is transferred to the black liquor, followed by latent heat transfer at boiling.
 This is accomplished by condensing steam or vapor on one side of a tubular or flat plate heat transfer surface.
 For saturated steam or vapor, the condensation temperature is fixed by the pressure in the shell or vapor chamber of the heat exchanger.
 This temperature remains essentially constant over all of the heat transfer surface in the effect.
 On the other hand, as heat from the condensing steam is absorbed by the liquor, its temperature rises until the boiling point is reached and evaporation commences.
 In multiple-effect systems, the vapor generated is used in the next effect as the heat source for evaporation in that unit.
-This can be viewed as a reuse of the heat of vaporization of water.
+This can be viewed as a reuse of the latent heat of vaporization of water.

-5.1.2 Mass and Energy Effect Balances for Single Effect
+B. Mass and Energy Effect Balances for Single Effect

 Calculation of fundamental mass and energy balances for an evaporator effect must recognize that the steam side and liquor side have to be dealt with separately because the two never come into direct contact with each other.
-Referring to Figure 5.2 (shown here as a LTV unit) and using the nomenclature below, the mass balances are straightforward (valid for FF unit also).
+Referring to Figure 2 (shown here as a LTV unit) and using the nomenclature below, the mass balances are straightforward (valid for FF unit also).
 Taking first the shell (steam) side and then the tube (liquor) side:

-Figure 5.2.
+Figure 2.
 Single Effect.